Yes! You can spend with Curve in-store, online and at ATMs at home or abroad, anywhere Mastercard® is accepted.

 Spending with Curve is subject to separate limits to your Bank limits.
 See more here.

 Your card issuer will receive the MCC (merchant category code), so they can identify your spend categories.
-If you have a card which gives you rewards based on categories of spend (e.g groceries, travel, etc.), you may be able to earn rewards for these purchases in addition to your Curve rewards.
+If you have a card that gives you rewards based on categories of spend (e.g groceries, travel, etc.), you may be able to earn rewards for these purchases in addition to your Curve rewards.

 Your card issuer can also see whether or not you have withdrawn cash.
 Please be aware of cash withdrawal or cash advance fees applicable to your payment card.
 We recommend checking your card issuer's terms and conditions for whether any fees apply.
 For more information please refer to our Fair Use Policy here.